Michigan: 19th century

 A second wave of French-Canadian immigrants settled in Michigan during the late 19th to early 20th century, working in lumbering areas in counties on the Lake Huron side of the Lower Peninsula, such as the Saginaw Valley, Alpena, and Cheboygan counties, as well as throughout the Upper Peninsula, with large concentrations in Escanaba and the Keweenaw Peninsula.
-This was also a period of development of the gypsum industry in Alabaster, Michigan, which became nationally prominent.

 The first statewide meeting of the Republican Party took place on July 6, 1854, in Jackson, Michigan, where the party adopted its platform.
 The state was predominantly Republican until the 1930s, reflecting the political continuity of migrants from across the Northern Tier of New England and New York.
 Michigan made a significant contribution to the Union in the American Civil War and sent more than forty regiments of volunteers to the federal armies.

 Michigan modernized and expanded its system of education in this period.
 The Michigan State Normal School, now Eastern Michigan University, was founded in 1849, for the training of teachers.
 It was the fourth oldest normal school in the United States and the first U.S. normal school outside New England.
 In 1899, the Michigan State Normal School became the first normal school in the nation to offer a four-year curriculum.
 Michigan Agricultural College (1855), now Michigan State University in East Lansing, was founded as the first agricultural college in the nation.
 Many private colleges were founded as well, and the smaller cities established high schools late in the century.